Potassium: potassium bromide

 - Prototypical structure: NaCl (rock salt)

-What follows is the calculated isotope pattern for the KBr unit with the most intense ion set to 100%.
+THe chart below shows the calculated isotope pattern for the formula KBr with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.